Ontario to reopen schools for in-class learning

 Morris said it’s not poor communication.
 “This is misinformation,” he said.
 “He really should correct the record.
 He either misunderstands the numbers or he is knowingly spreading misinformation, one or the other.”

 Morris also said the Ontario government is using local public health officials as cover for not having any metrics for opening.
-He also said there needs to be widespread asymptomatic testing throughout all schools.

 Health officials said both the UK and South African variants are present in Ontario.
 More than half the residents, 66 out of 129, in a long term home in Barrie, Ontario have died after the UK variant spread throughout that home.